Racial formation theory: Scientific legitimacy

-Calling for a "racial formation perspective"
+Racial formation perspective

 According to Omi and Winant, a "racial formation perspective" is needed to explain race as "an autonomous field of social conflict, political organizations, and cultural/ideological meaning".
 The second part of their book is an elaboration of this racial formation perspective.

 Omi and Winant define "racial formation" as "the process by which social, economic and political forces determine the content and importance of racial categories, and by which they are in turn shaped by racial meanings".
 The racial formation perspective emphasizes the extent to which race is a social and political construction that operates at two levels, the micro (individual identity) and the macro (collective social structure).
 The two levels interact to form a racial social movement when individuals at the micro level are mobilized in response to political racial injustice at the macro level.

-Race as seen through the racial formation perspective

 Becoming a citizen of this society is the process of learning to see race – that is, to ascribe social meanings and qualities to otherwise meaningless biological features.
 And in turn, race consciousness figures centrally in the building of a collective body of knowledge without which we could not make sense of the world around us – a body of knowledge that Omi and Winant call "racial common sense".
 That describes the associations we make between individual characteristics, preferences, behaviors, and attitudes and a particular physical appearance or perceived group membership.

-Racial formation guides our expectations

 Those expectations will guide all our daily interactions.
 Individuals that do not perform according to our racial expectations disrupt this micro-level process.
 Omi and Winant provide several illustrative examples of this disruption of expectations:

 The black banker harassed by police while walking in casual clothes through his own well-off neighborhood, the Latino or white kid rapping in perfect Afro patois, the unending faux pas committed by whites who assume that the non-whites they encounter are servants or tradespeople, the belief that non-white colleagues are less qualified persons hired to fulfill affirmative action guidelines...

 When our racial expectations are violated, our reactions can betray our "preconceived notions of a racialized social structure".
 There are many racial projects dispersed throughout society that "mediate between discursive or representational means in which race is identified and signified on the one hand, and the institutional and organizational forms in which is it routinized and standardized on the other".